 Solution: Lock the door, draw the curtains and put on loud music to cover the noise.

-Once using the office toilet and there was no lock on the door and the boss' wife walked in on me.
+Once I was using the office toilet where there was no lock on the door and the boss' wife walked in on me.

 Solution: We put a lock on the door.